by 4Q Basket Case

 Downtown, Uptown, Lakeview and even Avondale are buzzing, and the restaurant scene can hold its own with any city in the country anywhere near its size.

 Both downtown and the 459/280 interchange are about normally 60 – 75 minutes to Tuscaloosa in non-gameday traffic.
 Depending on how close to gametime you need to add 15-30 minutes to your travel time.

-I don’t know much about Meridian, but it has a Naval Air Station, and so has a lot of mid-range chain hotels near the interstate.
+I don’t know much about Meridian, but it has a Naval Air Station, and so has a lot of mid-range chain hotels and generic restaurants near the interstate.
 A good, serviceable place to stay.
 Just don’t expect boutique hotels or fine dining.
 About 90 minutes to Tuscaloosa in non-gameday traffic.